 Class exercises are supported by language exchange sessions with native speakers, where appropriate.
 We will be doing many pair and group activities in which you are expected to participate actively and to use only Japanese.
 Therefore, regular class attendance is important to support your learning.

 Overview of Learning Resources

-You may need to purchase a prescribed text and a recommended Language dictionary.
-Multi-media teaching and learning resources and tools will also be used, and made available through our online systems which you can access at myRMIT/studies.
+You may need to access a prescribed text and a recommended Language dictionary.
+Multi-media teaching and learning resources and tools will also be used and made available through our online systems which you can access at myRMIT/studies.

 Overview of Assessment